Updated August 10, 2023

 Scoring The Results

-The Tactical Model is run full market cycle beginning October 2007 to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a number of other statistics including monthly and annual returns.
+The Tactical Model is run through four market cycles from 2000 - 2023 to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a number of other statistics including monthly and annual returns.

-The statistical summary suggests a Sustainable Withdrawal Rate of 9.5%.
+The statistical summary (at time of writing) suggests a Sustainable Withdrawal Rate of 6.6%.
 How is this calculated?
+(See Sustainable Withdrawal Rate)

-- Assume that the Maximum Monthly Drawdown (8.7%) occurs on the day that investment in the strategy takes place.
-That leaves 91.3%.
+- Assume that the Maximum Monthly Drawdown (7.7%) occurs on the day that a $100,000 investment in the strategy takes place.
+(Disaster scenario) That leaves $92,300 to invest.

-We also use the Tactical Model to calculate the Sustainable Withdrawal Rate using just the past 5 and 3 years:
+We can also use the Tactical Model to calculate the Sustainable Withdrawal Rate using just the past 10, 5 and 3 years:

-This suggests that a withdrawal rate between 5% and 6% would have proven more sustainable than 9.5%.
+This suggests that a withdrawal rate of 5%-6% could prove more sustainable than 6.6%.
 Why?
 Because the big gains from the early bull market are behind us and we have no way of knowing when the next bull market will begin.
 Further, one should not lose sight of the fact that returns during the next 10 years are unlikely to match those of the past 10.

-When it comes to withdrawals, I strongly prefer a fixed monthly amount which levels the portfolio volatility risk.
+When it comes to withdrawals, I strongly prefer roughly equal monthly withdrawals to level the portfolio volatility risk.
 Those with RMDs can always adjust or supplement the final withdrawal to meet requirements.

 The Adaptive Global Strategy smoothly and effectively transitions between risk on and risk off while delivering exceptional returns.

 It combines the use of low-cost, passive index funds with an active management strategy to reduce losses and improve returns.
 There is a large body of academic research which is both substantive and compelling in making the case for the use of Tactical Asset Allocation to manage all or part of an investment portfolio.
-With a coming bear market in equities and increased volatility in credit markets, investors should consider using Adaptive Global for part of their portfolios to improve returns and reduce risks.
+With historically extreme equity valuations and increased volatility in credit markets, investors should consider using Adaptive Global for part of their portfolios to improve returns and reduce risks.